aruizs/unleash-client-cpp/README.md

 ### Conan

-This package is pending to be published in Conan Center as unleash-client-cpp/1.0.1.
+This package is published in Conan Center as [unleash-client-cpp/1.1.1](https://conan.io/center/unleash-client-cpp).

 ## Tested services